 'Humiliatum': Who is posting humiliating pictures of the crew, and why?
 And can Archer and the rest of the crew stop it?

-'Clara': Patricia McCabe seeks enlightenment and resolution from a most unique source.
+'Clara': Rev. Patricia McCabe seeks enlightenment and resolution from a most unique source.

 'Life Goes On': Elizabeth Cutler’s life changes dramatically when Phlox makes a most disturbing discovery.